How to Avoid Common Recruitment Mistakes

 - they want to do interesting work in an environment where they feel valued and respected.

-Employers are seeing fewer applicants for posted jobs.
-Even when an offer of employment is made, as many as 51% of candidates continue to look for other jobs while their references are checked, according to a recent study.
-So what can employers do to increase their chances of a successful hire?
+Even when you think you’ve found the right person for the job, 51% of candidates continue to look for other jobs while their references are checked, according to a recent study.
+So, what can employers do to increase their chances of a successful hire?

 It’s starts with a candidate focused approach.
 Most employees believe their experience as a candidate reflects on how an organization treats its people.
 If you’re not sure what your hiring process says about your organization, it could be time to reassess.